 Debbie SharnakAdjunct Instructor

-Debbie Sharnak is a Lecturer at Harvard University, specializing in human rights, transitional justice, and nonprofits.
-She has worked at various NGOs including the International Center for Transitional Justice, the New Media Advocacy Project, and Public Action Research.
+Debbie Sharnak is Assistant Professor of History and International Studies at Rowan University, specializing in human rights, transitional justice, Latin America, and nonprofits.
+She has worked at various NGOs including the International Center for Transitional Justice, the Global Justice Center, and the New Media Advocacy Project.
 Debbie is currently a country specialist for Amnesty International's Southern Cone co-Group and an analyst at Freedom House.
-She was a Fulbright Scholar in Uruguay and has been published in Diplomacy & Statecraft, the Journal of Iberian and Latin American Studies, Foreign Policy, NACLA, Upside Down World, Latin Correspondent and has contributed chapters to various edited volumes.
-She holds a PhD in History from the University of Wisconsin-Madison.
+She was a Fulbright Scholar in Uruguay and has been published in Diplomacy & Statecraft, the Journal of Iberian and Latin American Studies, Foreign Policy, the Washington Post, and NACLA, among others, and has contributed chapters to various edited volumes.
+She has two forthcoming books, Of Light and Struggle: The International History of Human Rights and Transitional Justice in Uruguay with UPenn Press, and is the co-editor of Transnational Uruguay with Routledge.
+She was previously a Lecturer at Harvard University and holds a PhD in History from the University of Wisconsin-Madison.

 The United States’ relationship with Latin America has been and continues to be one of the most important and controversial relationships...